Hodge theory on Cheeger spaces: High codimension boundary conditions

-We now impose the \begin{assume} [Fredholm indicial family] For each $q\in Y^2,$ the family of indicial operators $(I_q(P;\zeta), \cD_{\max, I_q(B^1;\zeta)}(I_q(P;\zeta)) )$ is Fredholm on $L^2(Z^2_q)$ and there is some $\zeta$ for which this operator is invertible. \end{assume} We prove in Theorem \ref{Thm:MainHodgeThm} that this holds for the de Rham operator.
+is Fredholm on $L^2(Z^2_q)$ and there is some $\zeta$ for which this operator is invertible. \end{assume} We prove in Theorem \ref{Thm:MainHodgeThm} that this holds for the de Rham operator.

-Since this is a holomorphic family of Fredholm operators, this assumption provides the extra piece of information needed to apply the analytic Fredholm theorem, which implies that the family of inverses $(I_q(P;\zeta), \cD_{\max, I_q(B^1;\zeta)}(I_q(P;\zeta)) )^{-1}$ is meromorphic.
-Hence for each $q$, its poles are discrete.
-This meromorphic family determines the two sets
+Since this is a holomorphic family of Fredholm operators, this assumption provides the extra piece of information needed to apply the analytic Fredholm theorem, which implies that the family of inverses $(I_q(P;\zeta), \cD_{\max, I_q(B^1)}(I_q(P;\zeta)) )^{-1}$ is meromorphic.
+Hence for each $q$, its poles are discrete and we will continue to assume that they are simple.
+This meromorphic family determines the sets